vitejs/vite/docs/config/index.md

 - **Default:** `'modules'`
 - **Related:** [Browser Compatibility](/guide/build#browser-compatibility)

   Browser compatibility target for the final bundle.
-The default value is a Vite special value, `'modules'`, which targets [browsers with native ES module support](https://caniuse.com/es6-module).
+The default value is a Vite special value, `'modules'`, which targets browsers with [native ES Modules](https://caniuse.com/es6-module) and [native ESM dynamic import](https://caniuse.com/es6-module-dynamic-import) support.

   Another special value is `'esnext'` - which assumes native dynamic imports support and will transpile as little as possible: